openconfig/featureprofiles/feature/experimental/tunnel/otg_tests/tunnel_interface_based_resize_test/README.md

  *   After decapsulation, traffic should be load balanced/hash to all available L3 ECMP or LAG or combination of both features
  *   Verify the tunnel interfaces counters to confirm the traffic decapsulation

+ *   Validate system for:
+ *   Health-1.1
+ *   No feature related error or drop counters incrementing,
+ *   discussion with vendors required to highlight additional fields to monitor based on implementation and architecture

  ## Config Parameter coverage

  *   openconfig-interfaces:interfaces/interface